 The effects of stimulation may be seen in glandular organs in plants as well as animals.
-Both Drosera and Dionaa are excited by contact to pour out on to the surface of their leaves acid digestive secretions, which are the result of changes in the activity of the gland-cells.
+Both Drosera and Dionæa are excited by contact to pour out on to the surface of their leaves acid digestive secretions, which are the result of changes in the activity of the gland-cells.

-The conduction of the stimuli received is due in animals to the existence of differentiated nerves.
+The conduction of the stimuli received is due in the higher animals to the existence of differentiated nerves.
 The way in which it is carried out by plants has been much debated, but since the discovery of the continuity of the protoplasm through the cell-walls there is little doubt that we have here a similar mechanism.
-There is scarcely any differentiation, but the power of the protoplasm to conduct disturbances from one part of the cell to another is a matter of common observation.
-The connecting strands between adjacent cells (fig. 163) will suffice to suggest how impulses from the tip of the root may reach the growing cells.
+There is scarcely any a, contracted protoplasm of a cell; b, a group of delicate protoplasmic filaments passing through a pit in the cell-wall.